-There are not very many veterans assisted living communities in California.
-But there is still good news.
+There are very few veterans assisted living communities in California.
+But…there is still good news.

 If you have been in the military or have been married to someone in the military, you may be entitled to a veterans pension that could help pay for care.